-Some of the causes of uneven skin tone you can’t do anything about, but there are certain things you can do to help prevent uneven skin tone:
+Some of the causes of uneven skin tone are out of your control (such as hormonal imbalances), but there are certain things you can do to help prevent uneven skin tone:

 - Don’t pick at your skin!
-Acne scarring is one of the major causes of uneven skin tone, and you get the scarring by picking at pimples.
+Acne scarring is one of the major causes of uneven skin tone, and you can cause a lot of trauma to your skin by picking at pimples.
 I know it’s tempting to pop those suckers, but don’t do it!
 Your future self will thank you.

 - Don’t smoke.
 Smoking can cause a whole host of health issues, including accelerating signs of aging.

-- Drink your water!
+- Drink plenty of water!
 Keeping yourself hydrated is one of the best things you can do for your body and your skin.
-Remember, eight 8 oz glasses of water.
+Remember – at least eight 8 oz glasses of water.
 Every.
 Single.
 Day.

 How to Even Skin Tone

 Now that you know how to prevent uneven skin tone, what can you do if it’s already there?
 If you already have uneven skin tone on your face, you need to address three things that are making your skin tone appear uneven: skin texture, dark spots and redness.

 Let’s talk about texture.
 The smoother your skin is, the more even it will look.
 One of the first steps in getting smoother skin is exfoliating.
 Exfoliating can help your skin feel baby smooth.
 But be careful.
 Over-exfoliating can strip your skin of its natural oils, so it’s best to only exfoliate 1-3 times per week.
 Here is more information on how to choose an exfoliant for your skin type.